haoyungweng/fedit-flex-peft/README.md

 # FedIT-flex-PEFT

-Final project for CMU 10-623: Generative AI.
 A flexible framework for federated learning with parameter-efficient fine-tuning of language models.

 ## Project Overview